skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 <A Picture of an untampered shipment before opening>

-After opening the package, please ensure that the holographic sticker with the Skycoin logo on the Skywallet box is not broken.
+Please ensure that the holographic sticker with the Skycoin logo on the Skywallet box is not broken.
 <A Picture of the unbroken holographic seal on the box>

 ## Checking the Firmware

 The Skywallet is built to provide maximum security to the user.

-However, it is vital to check whether your Skywallet is not compromised before using it.
+However, it is vital to check that your Skywallet is not compromised before using it.

 ## Step 1 - Connecting Your Skywallet

-As the first step, you have to connect the Skywallet to your USB port.
+First, connect the Skywallet to your USB port.

 ## Step 2 - Checking the message on your Skywallet's Display